$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: INTRODUCTION

-Coming back to the problem of minimizing the static regret for the \texttt{$k$-sets} problem, a quick-and-dirty approach can be used to reduce the problem to an instance of the \texttt{Experts} problem with a larger set of experts, which we call \emph{meta-experts}.
-In this reduction, a meta-expert is identified with one of the $\binom{N}{k}$ possible subsets of size $k$.
+Coming back to the problem of minimizing the static regret for the \texttt{$k$-sets} problem, a quick-and-dirty approach can be used to reduce the problem to an instance of the classic \texttt{Experts} problem with a much larger set of experts, which we call \emph{meta-experts}.
+In this reduction, a meta-expert is identified with one of the $\binom{N}{k}$ possible subsets of experts of size $k$.
 One can then use any known low-regret prediction policy, such as \texttt{Hedge}, on the meta-experts to design an online learning policy for the \texttt{$k$-sets} problem. \citet{koolen2010hedging} referred to the resulting \texttt{Hedge} policy as \texttt{Expanded Hedge}.
 An obvious challenge with this approach is to overcome the severe computational inefficiency of the resulting online policy, which, \emph{apparently}, needs to keep track of exponentially many experts.
 To resolve this issue, \cite{koolen2010hedging} proposed the \emph{Component Hedge} (\texttt{CH}) algorithm and showed that the proposed policy yields a tight regret bound.
 However, the \texttt{CH} algorithm involves a projection and decomposition step, each of which costs $O(N^2)$.
-We refer the readers to \citet{takimoto2013efficient} for a survey of the efficient projection and decomposition procedures for the \texttt{$k$-sets} and other online combinatorial optimization problems.
-The \texttt{$k$-sets} problem has also been investigated by \citet{daniely2019competitive}, where the authors referred to as the \emph{paging} problem.
-The authors alleviated the complexity of the na\"ive \texttt{Hedge} implementation by reducing it to a problem of sequential sampling from a recursively defined distribution.
+Although the projection step was later shown to be implementable in linear time {\citep[Theorem 7]{herbster2001tracking}}, the best-known algorithm for the decomposition step still takes $O(N^2)$ time {\cite[Algorithm 2]{warmuth2008randomized}}.
+The work~{\cite{suehiro2012online}} speculates the existence of an $O(N \log N)$ algorithm for the decomposition.
+However, their algorithm (Algorithm 4) and its analysis mentioned in Theorem 10 of the paper still has $O(N^2)$ complexity.
+We refer the readers to \citet{takimoto2013efficient} for an excellent survey of the efficient projection and decomposition schemes for the \texttt{$k$-sets} and other online combinatorial optimization problems.
+The \texttt{$k$-sets} problem has also been investigated by \citet{daniely2019competitive}, as an instance of the \emph{paging} problem.
+The authors alleviated the complexity of the naive \texttt{Hedge} implementation by reducing it to a problem of sequential sampling from a recursively defined distribution.
 Unfortunately, the resulting policy is still sufficiently complex ($\Omega(N^2)$).
-Recently, \citet{sigmetrics20} studied the paging problem and proposed an efficient and regret-optimal \emph{Follow-the-Perturbed-Leader}-based policy.
-Although simple to implement, their algorithm does not admit a data-dependent small-loss bound.
+Recently, \citet{sigmetrics20} studied the paging problem and proposed an efficient and regret-optimal \emph{Follow-the-Perturbed-Leader}-style policy.
+Although simple to implement, their algorithm does not admit an adaptive regret bound. \editr{Finally, the papers \cite{krause2014submodular, streeter2007online, harvey2020improved} studied online maximization of monotone submodular reward functions.
+However, the problem of achieving sublinear regret for arbitrary monotone reward functions has been wide open.} \paragraph{Our contributions:} We make the following contributions in this paper: \begin{enumerate} \item In Section \ref{sage-intro}, we introduce \texttt{SAGE} - an efficient, projection-free, regret-optimal online prediction framework.